caeleycolemansoderlund/Opioid-Risk-Radar/README.md

 ## Summary

-Opioid Risk Radar is a community-focused AI dashboard that predicts overdose risk at the ZIP code or county level using real-time public health, prescription, and emergency response data.
-By combining logistic regression and clustering algorithms, the tool flags statistically significant spikes in opioid-related incidents and visualizes emerging hotspots on an interactive heatmap.
-This enables public health officials and outreach teams to deploy resources like naloxone, mobile clinics, or education efforts earlier—potentially saving lives before a crisis escalates.
+Opioid Risk Radar is a community-focused AI dashboard designed to support both public health professionals and individuals affected by the opioid crisis.
+It predicts overdose risk at the ZIP code or county level by analyzing real-time public health, prescription, and emergency response data.
+By combining logistic regression and clustering algorithms, the tool detects statistically significant spikes in opioid-related incidents and visualizes emerging hotspots on an interactive heatmap.

+The platform is built for dual use: public health agencies and outreach organizations can use it to monitor trends, identify rising-risk areas, and strategically deploy resources like naloxone, mobile clinics, and educational outreach.
+At the same time, individual users can access localized alerts, find nearby support services, and connect with others through anonymous tools.
+The goal is for Opioid Risk Radar to act as both a tool for early intervention, as well as support community resilience.

 ---